November 2025

 For example, solar panels are mounted using brackets onto rooftops or into the ground.
 If the installation of these brackets is done poorly, the panels could become dislodged and damaged during adverse weather conditions.
 An installer in a rush could damage the panels during the installation.
 Poor wiring can also lead to a potential electrical fire, which could damage your solar panels.

 Without a doubt, the main factor that reduces the lifespan of solar panels is the weather and other environmental factors.
-While it may seem obvious that extreme weather, such as high winds, intense hail storms, or freezing blizzards, as well as rapid temperature changes, or regular exposure to high humidity or extreme heat, could lead to damage to your solar panels or the supporting infrastructure, there are other less obvious elements that could damage your solar panels.
+While it may seem obvious that extreme weather can damage solar panels, there are other, less obvious risks to consider.
+High winds, intense hail storms, and freezing blizzards can cause physical damage.
+Rapid temperature changes may also affect the panels or their supporting infrastructure.And regular exposure to high humidity or extreme heat can lead to long-term wear and tear.
+However, there are additional, less visible elements that could also harm your solar panels.
 These include:

-• Branches or even twigs hitting the panels and damage the surface
+• Branches or even twigs hitting the panels and damaging the surface

 • Animals damaging the panels by nesting or moving over the surface